 A.B., 1964 and M.A., History, Stanford University, 1967; J.D., University of California, Los Angeles, 1971; Member, California State Bar

-A legal education trailblazer many times over, Susan Westerberg Prager is Southwestern's 11th Dean and Chief Executive Officer, and the first woman in the history of the law school to serve in the post.
+A legal education trailblazer many times over, Susan Westerberg Prager served as Southwestern's 11th Dean and President for eight years from 2013 to 2021, and was the first woman in the history of the law school to serve in the post.
 She joined Southwestern in Fall 2013 following five years as Executive Director and Chief Executive Officer of the Association of American Law Schools (AALS).
 Dean Prager previously served in several leadership positions in higher education, including 16 years as Dean of UCLA School of Law.

 "Southwestern is a remarkable place, with a rich tradition of making a difference in the futures of its students," Dean Prager said.
 "The law school's innovative and collaborative spirit is part of its DNA.
 The faculty and countless graduates are committed to helping today's students contribute to the complex and challenging worlds they will occupy as professionals.
 I feel privileged to have been asked to lead Southwestern Law School at this challenging and exciting time in legal education."